akhilesh1kr/Image-Bookmarking-Social-website/READme.txt

 - Displaying saved image using sorl-thumbnail
 - Like-Unlike feature for every Image using AJAX
 - Displaying all User's profile pic who likes the Image
+- Displaying list of all images using AJAX and Django's Paginator